MaximeLionel/csapp/3_4 Accessing Information.md

 movsbq %dl,%rax                   ; %rax = FFFFFFFFFFFFFFAA
 movzbq %dl,%rax                   ; %rax = 00000000000000AA
 ```
-* The `movsbq` instruction sets the other 7 bytes to either all ones or all zeros depending on the high-order bit of the source byte;
+* The `movsbq` instruction sets the other 7 bytes to either all ones or all zeros depending on the high-order bit of the source byte, which is sign bit;
 * The `movzbq` instruction always sets the other 7 bytes to zero.

 # Practice Problem 3.3